 The Marine Mammal Summer Camp application has two parts:

-- 2020 Marine Mammal application, including Academic Performance information*
+- 2023 Marine Mammal Camp Application Form, including Academic Performance information*

 *Please note that although academic performance is considered when evaluating applications, it is not a primary determinant of acceptance; considerable weight will be put on student essays as well.